Chelsea Joy Eats

 Instructions

-3. If cooking on the grill, preheat the grill to medium heat (400-500 degrees F).
-Brush the grates with olive oil to ensure the burgers don’t stick.
-Cook for 8-10 minutes, flipping once halfway through.
-Remove from heat.
+3. Cook the chicken burgers.
+If cooking on the grill (see NOTES for stovetop instructions), preheat the grill to medium heat (400-500 degrees F).
+Brush the grates with olive oil to ensure the burgers don't stick.
+Cook for 8-10 minutes, flipping once halfway through, or until an instant-read thermometer registers 165 degrees F. Remove from heat.

-4. To assemble the burgers, lay each patty on top of 1-2 lettuce leaves.
+4. Assemble the burgers.
+To assemble the burgers as a lettuce wrap, lay each patty towards the top of 1-2 overlapping large lettuce leaves trimmed of the tough stem.
 Top each patty with mayonnaise, bacon, egg, tomatoes, onion, and avocado.
-Wrap the lettuce and eat immediately.
-Cooked chicken patties will keep in the fridge for up to a week.
+Wrap the lettuce, starting with one side folded over, then the bottom folded up, and finally ending with the remaining side.
+Otherwise, assemble on a gluten free burger bun.
+Eat immediately.
+Cooked chicken patties will keep in the fridge in an airtight container for up to 5 days.

 Did you make this recipe?